 - Add-on modules: Lightspeed has its own set of add-ons for loyalty, ecommerce, accounting, and analytics.
 You can try any of these for free for 14 days, but after that, prices vary.
 Contact Lightspeed directly to get a quote, as most rates aren’t listed on its website.

 - Integrations: In addition to Lightspeed’s robust suite of functions, this cloud POS works with more than 80 third-party integrations.
 Integrations are available for employee scheduling, appointment scheduling, accounting, chatbots, payroll, equipment rental tracking, and third-party delivery platforms.

-- Customer management: In addition to basic CRM functions like creating customer profiles, Lightspeed offers additional tools in LightSpeed Loyalty, allowing businesses to create a rewards program, build SMS and email marketing campaigns, send coupons and special offers, automatically segment customers for targeted messaging, create customer credit accounts, and detailed customer analytics.
+- Customer management: In addition to basic CRM functions like creating customer profiles, Lightspeed offers additional tools via Lightspeed Loyalty.
+This tool enables you to create a rewards program, build SMS and email marketing campaigns, send coupons and special offers, automatically segment customers for targeted messaging, create customer credit accounts, and generate detailed customer analytics.

-- Online sales and ecommerce: Lightspeed offers a robust ecommerce platform that enables businesses to create custom websites with Lightspeed’s templates.
-From there you can sell locally or to an international customer base.
+- Online sales and ecommerce: Lightspeed offers a robust ecommerce platform that enables businesses to create custom websites with built-in templates.
+From there, you can sell locally or to an international customer base.
 Additional features allow you to sell your products on social media channels like Facebook and Instagram.

 For more robust analytics options, Lightspeed customers can use an accounting integration or purchase the Lightspeed Analytics add-on.
 The latter will add aging stock insights, customer loyalty metrics, and staff KPIs.